Selection and the Distribution of Female Hourly Wages in the U.S: Empirical results

-Except for the household size and composition variables, all the other conditioning variables appear in both the models for annual hours and hourly wages.
-Thus, variation in household size and composition provides one source of identification, as it induces variation in the control function for the sample of workers which is distinct from that induced by variation in the conditioning variables also included in the model for hourly wages.
-While one might argue that household size and composition may affect hourly wage rates, we regard our exclusion restrictions as reasonable and note that similar restrictions have been previously employed (see, for example, MR).
-However, given the potentially contentious use of these exclusion restrictions, we explore the impact of not using them below.
-Given the selection rule, the assumption that annual hours of work do not affect the hourly wage rate means that the variation in hours across individuals is the other source of identification.
-As our focus is on the wage equation, we do not discuss the results for the hours equation.
+With the exception of the household size and composition variables, all of the conditioning variables appear as both determinants of annual hours and hourly wages.
+While one might argue that household size and composition may affect hourly wage rates, we regard these exclusion restrictions as reasonable and note that similar restrictions have been previously employed (see, for example, MR).
+However, given their potentially contentious use we explore the impact of not using them below.
+The assumption that annual hours of work do not affect the hourly wage rate means that the variation in hours across individuals is a source of identification.